 S. Malesevic (2017) The Rise of Organised Brutality: A Historical Sociology of Violence.
-Cambridge: Cambridge University Press (in press).
+Cambridge: Cambridge University Press.

 Challenging the prevailing belief that organised violence is experiencing historically continuous decline, this book provides an in-depth sociological analysis that shows organised violence is, in fact, on the rise.
 Malešević demonstrates that violence is determined by organisational capacity, ideological penetration and micro-solidarity, rather than biological tendencies, meaning that despite pre-modern societies being exposed to spectacles of cruelty and torture, such societies had no organisational means to systematically slaughter millions of individuals.
 Malešević suggests that violence should not be analysed as just an event or process, but also via changing perceptions of those events and processes, and by linking this to broader social transformations on the inter-polity and inter-group levels, he makes his key argument that organised violence has proliferated.
 Focusing on wars, revolutions, genocides and terrorism, this book shows how modern social organisations utilise ideology and micro-solidarity to mobilise public support for mass scale violence.

 ‘This is an extremely important book – proving against naive recent contentions that modernity and violence go hand-in-hand.
 It is empirically and theoretically sophisticated, and elegant and lucid as well.’
 John A. Hall, McGill University

 ‘In this book Siniša Malešević brings together disparate phenomena – wars, revolutions, genocides, terrorisms – in a compelling historical narrative about the role of organised violence in modern society.
 Essential reading for all concerned with this fundamental problem.’
 Martin Shaw, Institut Barcelona d’Estudis Internacionals and University of Roehampton